Weil restriction, normal bundles and motivic Thom spaces: Motivic Thom spaces and Thom classes

 \subsection{Thom classes}

 We fix a base field $k$ and let $L/k$ be a finite Galois extension with Galois group $G:=\Gal(L/k)$.
 Then $f:\Spec(L)\to \Spec(k)$ is a surjective finite étale morphism of constant degree.
-Throughout this subsection, we will always take the Weil restriction along $f$.
+Throughout this subsection, we will always take the Weil restriction and norm functor along $f$.